Breeding, Newborn Care Tips

 What Causes Umbilical Hernia in Puppies & Kittens?

 It is generally considered that umbilical hernias have a genetic basis.
 Despite the wish that umbilical hernias are caused by trauma to the umbilical stump at birth, this is rarely the case.
 Veterinary staff is very careful to tie and handle umbilical cords carefully.
 Even when a female is aggressive while chewing the cords, they do not result in hernias.

 Kitten or Puppy With Umbilical Hernia

-If a pup or pups are produced that do have umbilical hernias, the recommendation is to correct them surgically if they don’t close on their own (many do) and at the time of spaying or neutering if they don’t close.
+If a pup or pups are produced that do have a puppy belly button hernia, the recommendation is to correct them surgically if they don’t close on their own (many do) and at the time of spaying or neutering if they don’t close.

 Umbilical hernias are genetic disorders in most breeds and most cases.
 However, they can easily be corrected surgically if indicated.
 It is exceptionally rare to need to use mesh or other complex surgical techniques to close the vast majority of umbilical hernias.
 This single genetic condition should not be a reason to eliminate mildly affected dogs from a breeding program if the dog has other qualities that merit the inclusion in a program.

 Other Types of Hernias in Dogs & Cats